Proven-Paradox/shaper-system/Handbook.md

 These are techniques and traits that allow heroes focused on Strength to punch through their foes.
 These come in five types.
 * **Brute** - Unsubtle but effective, these Feats allow for heros to act as brawlers and bullies, forcing foes to move as they want and beat them into the ground.
 * **Devourer** - These Feats are for heroes who revel in blood and death.
 Slaying enemies with the Devourer line allows the hero to restore their own vitality and empower them when they spill their own blood to damage foes.
-* **Discipline** - These Feats augment a hero’s stances, increasing their defense and offence while in a stance as well as allowing them strike while fluidly switching stances.
 * **Berzerker** - These Feats focus on momentum and power, pressing the advantage, and throwing oneself fully into battle without regard for one’s own safety.
 Berzerker Feats require one to continuously receive damage to utilize.

 **Anger** [Berzerker]